LIJI32/MIP/README.md

 In El Capitan, MIP can be modified to run with SIP enabled as long as it was disabled during installation, due to task ports being leaked to launchservicesd via XPC messages, but this is neither recommended nor supported, and requires modifying launchservicesd's launchd plist file.
 This potential vulnerability was fixed in Sierra.

 ## Sample Bundles
 MIP includes Alt-Zoom as both a useful tweak and a bundle development reference.
 Alt-Zoom is a bundle that lets you modify the default behavior of the zoom button and the way modifier keys affect its behavior.
-You can install it by running `make SIGNING_IDENTITY=<codesign identity>` and `make install` in Alt-Zoom's folder in the repository.
+You can install it by running `make SIGN_IDENTITY=<codesign identity>` and `make install` in Alt-Zoom's folder in the repository.
 It has a setting app to control its configuration.

 ## Injection Filters
 The processes a bundle is loaded into are determined by that bundle's `Info.plist` file.
 By default MIP filters in a white-list manner.
 The following keys are used to control filtering: